-What is the Film, Photography and Community Volunteering in Nepal all about?
+What is the Film, Photography & Community Volunteering in Nepal all about?

 Spend time assisting disadvantaged Nepalese women raise the profile of their plight and raise funds for their great work through film, photography and community volunteering in Nepal.
 Victims of domestic abuse or rejected by society as they are widows a status which is looked down upon by society, the women live and work together in the rural hills of Nepal.
 They are raising their children and trying to develop better futures for themselves.
 The project has provided the women with a roof over their heads, access to food for themselves and their families.
 In addition they provide education for their children and the opportunity to develop their own skills and improve their self esteem.